Ajayiopeyemi90/Days_of_the_week_using_enum/README.md

 ## Features
 - Enum `DaysOfWeek` capturing all days of the week.
 - Superclass `Week` that prints all days of the week.
-- Subclass `Weekend` that prints only the weekend days (Saturday and Sunday)
+- Subclass `Weekend` that prints only the weekend days (Saturday and Sunday).